 Thirty years ago Tibbo taught junior high school English.
-She enjoyed teaching young people but had wanted to be a college professor from age ten.
+She enjoyed teaching young people but she wanted to be a college professor from age ten.
 So after five years she went to graduate school where she first earned an MLS, then an M.A. in American Studies and finally a Ph.D. in Library and Information Science.
-To this day, Tibbo’s doctoral dissertation, titled “Abstracts, Online Searching, and the Humanities,” is one of the longest at the University of Maryland…a testament to her drive and thorough research.
+To this day, Tibbo’s doctoral dissertation, titled “Abstracts, Online Searching, and the Humanities,” is one of the longest dissertations at the University of Maryland…a testament to her drive and exhaustively thorough research.

 In 2000 she started teaching Digital Preservation and Access, one of the first college courses of its kind in the world.
 A lot has happened since then and the class has evolved a great deal but the core assignment hasn’t changed: students have to produce a grant proposal to send to the Institute for Museum and Library Services.
 In the process, students get exposed to a real-world digital-curation environment.

 Tibbo is responsible for creating an assortment of courses, credentials and degrees.
 Her grant-funded research projects, where she has been PI, have brought in over $5 million to SILS and have produced a framework for digital curation curricula.
 One of the most powerful is the IMLS-funded Digital Curation Curriculum project, also known as DigCCurr (pronounced “dij – seeker”), which defines what digital curators do and what they need to know in the 21st century.
 DigCCurr’s curriculum applies to international digital curation.